-In 2011, the programme enrolled 20 000 participants (about 9% of the unemployed under the age of 30), of whom two-thirds were employed by the time they finished the training.
-In 2011, the government expanded the coverage to include other groups, such as the elderly and female family heads.
-The success of these employment support programmes depends on their acceptance by firms, suggesting a need for close links with the labour market.
-In addition, effective implementation of a standardised system of recognition of acquired skills is needed to improve employment prospects for youth.
-Overlapping qualification systems in the public and private sectors should be streamlined to respond to labour market demands.
-As discussed in Chapter 3, reducing labour market dualism would improve the job prospects of youth, as well as women.
+31. As discussed in the 2012 OECD Economic Survey of Korea, reducing labour market dualism would improve the job prospects of youth, as well as women.
 This requires, in part, reducing employment protection.
-The experience of other OECD countries shows that a high level of employment protection for permanent workers hinders the integration of youth in the labour market (OECD, 2008b).
+The experience of other OECD countries shows that a high level of employment protection for permanent workers hinders the integration of youth in the labour market (OECD, 2008c).
 Moreover, dualism boosts job instability.
 Around 57% of non-regular workers in Korea have worked less than one year in their current jobs, and only 22% more than three years.
 In contrast, only 25% of regular workers have worked less than one year, while 54% worked more than three years.
 In addition to the negative implication for wages, shorter tenure reduces the incentive for firms to invest in training non-regular workers.
-Indeed, the same study reported that only 2% of non-regular workers received firmprovided training, compared to 15% for regular workers.
+Indeed, the same study reported that only 2% of non-regular workers received firm-provided training, compared to 15% for regular workers.
 The high share of workers receiving limited training and weak human capital accumulation has negative implications for their productivity and Korea's growth potential.